webchemistryau/wordpress-seo-auto-image-tags/src/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins/` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
-3. You can configure the settings via the TOOLS menu.
+3. You can run the tags updater via the TOOLS menu.

 == Upgrade Notice ==